opencadc/storage-inventory/tantar/README.md

 inventory database to match values from storage.
 This policy makes the back end storage of this site the definitive source for the existence of artifacts/files.

-The _RecoverFromStorage_ policy is currently in development and not yet usable; it will be useful to recover from losing the entire inventory database as well from lesser disasters if the StorageAdapter supports it.
+The _RecoverFromStorage_ policy is currently in development and not yet usable; it will be useful to recover from losing the entire inventory database.
 Additional config may be needed when this is ready.

 The following StorageAdapter and ResolutionPolicy combinations are considered well tested:
 ```